Ayushkr-iitm/AgriSakha_Prototype/README.md

 ├── docs/
 │   ├── INSTALL.md              # Setup instructions
 │   └── DEMO.md                 # How to test
-└── README.md                   # Project overview
+└── README.md                   # Project overview   can

 An AI-powered solution for Indian farmers providing:
 - Voice-based agricultural advisory in 12+ Indian languages